 Wedding Timeline – When to Do What

-But seriously, this largely depends on how long your engagement will be: an abundance of time means more choice available to you for the approach you take.
+This largely depends on how long your engagement will be: an abundance of time means more choice available to you as to what approach you choose to take.

 Essentially, the below agenda gives a suggested order of projects; but there is some admin that has critical deadlines which must be adhered to.

 If you’ve opted to marry very quickly, there are certain requirements that must be met and it becomes important to follow the wedding timeline closely.
-If you’ve a date in mind already, then you’ll already know the timescale you’re working with; if not – that is the place to start.
+If you’ve set a date, then you’ll already know the timescale you’re working with; if not – that is the place to start.

 What is the Procedure in Planning a Wedding?